 Moreover, the presence of high estrogen levels can lead to a host of more serious disorders if the imbalance evolves into a state of estrogen dominance.
 These ailments include, but are not limited to, the following:

 - And more

 There is a direct relationship between breast cancer and high estrogen levels.
-Certain types of breast cancer – such as hormone receptor-positive breast cancer – have receptors that attach to estrogen, which helps the cancer manifest.
+Certain types of breast cancer - such as hormone receptor-positive breast cancer - have receptors estrogen attaches to, which helps the cancer manifest.